European shares jump on hopes of coronavirus progress

 Meanwhile, European Union finance ministers are set to resume talks on a half-a-trillion euro economic support package on Thursday after failing to reach an agreement earlier this week.

-Oil and gas stocks bounced 1.9% ahead of a meeting of the world’s largest oil producers to discuss production cuts.
-(Reporting by Sagarika Jaisinghani in Bengaluru; editing by Uttaresh.V)
+Oil and gas stocks .SXEP bounced 1.9% ahead of a meeting of the world’s largest oil producers to discuss production cuts.
+[O/R]